-- Coordination and support for regional bike month activities. - Conduct and support the Pedestrian and Bicycle Subcommittee of the TAC.
-(TPC) - Coordinate with the internal and external agencies to improve access to bike and pedestrian infrastructure and encourage increased and safe use of bike and pedestrian infrastructure to improve mobility, access to jobs, quality of life, air quality, and congestion.

-- Provide regular trainings for staff and the community regarding the use of and data collection efforts from mobile counters used within the region. - Share resources on best practices for local governments and other transportation agencies on topics such as: innovative bicycle/pedestrian policies, programs, and practices related to design and maintenance for pedestrian and bicyclist facilities; improving connectivity; project management; cost estimation; Vision Zero strategies; complete Streets policies; first- and last-mile connections to transit; intelligent transportation systems (ITS) that improve safety for active transportation users; Safe Routes to School strategies; and pedestrian and bicyclist safety generally.
+- Coordination and support for regional bike month activities. # - Conduct and support the Pedestrian and Bicycle Subcommittee of the TAC. # - Coordinate with the internal and external agencies to improve access to bike and pedestrian infrastructure and encourage increased and safe use of bike and pedestrian infrastructure to improve mobility, access to jobs, quality of life, air quality, and congestion. # - Provide regular trainings for staff and the community regarding the use of and data collection efforts from mobile counters used within the region. # - Share resources on best practices for local governments and other transportation agencies on topics such as: innovative bicycle/pedestrian policies, programs, and practices related to design and maintenance for pedestrian and bicyclist facilities; improving connectivity; project management; cost estimation; Vision Zero strategies; complete Streets policies; first- and last-mile connections to transit; intelligent transportation systems (ITS) that improve safety for active transportation users; Safe Routes to School strategies; and pedestrian and bicyclist safety generally. # within the transportation system.
+Using this data H-GAC informs the selection of performance measure targets related to multimodal congestion and identifies strategies to mitigate and manage congestion.
+Roadway projects providing additional capacity for single-occupant vehicles are required to conduct an analysis demonstrating alignment with the targeted levels of performance and mitigation strategies.